-On this day in 2013, Margaret Thatcher, the first--and so far only--female prime minister of the United Kingdom, dies in London at age 87 from a stroke.
+Margaret Thatcher, the first female prime minister of the United Kingdom, dies in London at age 87 from a stroke on April 8, 2013.
 Serving from 1979 to 1990, Thatcher was the longest-serving British prime minister of the 20th century.
 She curbed the power of Britain’s labor unions, privatized state-owned industries, led her nation to victory in the Falklands War and as a close ally of U.S. President Ronald Reagan played a pivotal role in ending the Cold War.
 A polarizing figure, Thatcher, nicknamed the Iron Lady, was credited by her admirers with championing free-market, conservative policies that revitalized the British economy, while critics charged these initiatives hurt the nation’s lower classes.

 Margaret Hilda Roberts was born on October 23, 1925, in Grantham, a town in northeast England.
 Her family lived in an apartment above the grocery store owned by her father, who also was a local politician.
 After graduating from Oxford University in 1947, the future prime minister worked as a research chemist.
 In the early 1950s, she twice ran unsuccessfully for parliament as a Conservative Party candidate.
 After marrying Denis Thatcher (1915-2003), a well-off businessman, in 1951, she studied law and gave birth to twins in 1953.
 That same year, she qualified as a barrister.